 In a skillet, cook the garlic in the butter and olive oil until fragrant.
 Stir in the tomatoes, tomato paste, chicken broth or wine, and Italian seasoning.

 Add the gnocchi.
 Cook, stirring every so often until it’s cooked through.
 Stir in the basil and the mozzarella and parmesan until melted.
 Season with salt & pepper.

 Substitutions and variations

 - You can definitely add a splash of cream if you want to make the sauce a little richer.

 - Want to make it a spicy tomato sauce?
-Add 1/2 teaspoon cayenne pepper or some red pepper flakes.
+Add 1/4 to 1/2 teaspoon crushed red pepper flakes or some cayenne pepper.

 Gnocchi with Tomato Sauce

 - 1 (14 ounce) can diced tomatoes with juices